vegeloper/finalTest/README.md

-# Project Title
+# Sending email with nodejs and mailgun

-Sending email with nodejs and mailgun
+NodeMailer manages everything, just follow the steps

 ## Description